 'He walked out in the gray light and stood and he saw for a brief moment the absolute truth of the world.
 The cold relentless circling of the intestate earth.
 Darkness implacable.
 The blind dogs of the sun in their running.
 The crushing black vacuum of the universe.
 And somewhere two hunted animals trembling like ground-foxes in their cover.
 Borrowed time and borrowed world and borrowed eyes with which to sorrow it.'
 (Cormac McCarthy, The Road, 2006)

-The Moor is a series of sixty-one colour and black and white photographs taken between January 2014 and May 2015 on Dartmoor and Bodmin moor.
-In its physical form the work is resolved as a book.
+The Moor is a series of fifty eight colour and black and white photographs taken on Dartmoor and Bodmin moor between 2015-16.

-The Moor juxtaposes the dystopian bleakness and inherent wildness of its landscape against the fragility of the humans that inhabit the fictional space.
+The Moor juxtaposes the dystopian bleakness and inherent wildness of its landscape against the fragility of the people that inhabit the fictional space.

 The sense of narrative is reinforced by the reoccurrence of characters that are choosing to inhabit this unforgiving landscape, often appearing on edge, in peril or distressed.
 The notion of something ‘unseen’ is readily apparent and a force that isn’t overtly visible to the audience haunts the inhabitants.